 NFTs may also be sold anonymously and hence, can be used by anti-social elements for illegal activities such as money laundering.
 Hence, a NFT Platform, needs to have a strict Anti-Money Laundering Policy in place.

 Apart from the smart contract that would get executed between the seller and the buyer, the NFT platform should have a list of policies ready and published, such as (illustrative not exhaustive):

 Anti-money laundering policies

 NFTs are still a largely unregulated realm.
 With the world looking towards cryptocurrencies and NFTs as the future, India too has an unbridled enthusiasm pertaining to it.
 However, it becomes important to keep the aforementioned legal considerations in mind, before you decide to launch a NFT Platform.

-If you have any queries regarding legal issues or documentation surrounding NFTs, you may contact us by clicking on the WhatsApp icon below.
+If you have any queries regarding legal issues or documentation surrounding NFTs, you may contact us by clicking on the button below.